 Affirming Christians: “Strange” flesh means different flesh.
 The men of Sodom thought they were going after the same flesh as their own, flesh of men.
 Instead, the men of Sodom were going after “strange flesh”—flesh of angels.
 So “strange flesh” is not about homosexuality.
 Indeed, Jude was written in Greek, and the Greek word translated as “strange” is heteras (think hetero-, not homo-).
 Nowhere in the Bible does it say the sin that caused God to destroy Sodom was homosexuality.

 My aim with this post was to begin introducing differing views among Christians regarding Biblical passages relevant to same-sex marriage.
 I will address additional passages on this topic in future posts.

 There are many permutations on these views.
 And, of course, each side says more about these verses and points to other verses, too.
 You can find more discussion about this subject at the sources listed below.

-To access the next post in this series, click here.
+To go on to part 2 in this series, click here.

 (The picture at the top is of the main scripture in one of my hard-copy Bibles.)